alnikyur/ping_bot/README.md

 ## How to using bot

 1. First of all you have to ger `API_TOKEN` from telegram api.
-Please use [official documentaion](https://telegra.ph/Awesome-Telegram-Bot-11-11) to get `API_TOKEN`.
+Please use [official documentaion](https://core.telegram.org/bots/faq#how-do-i-create-a-bot) to get `API_TOKEN`.
+2. If you want to check availability of your home/office router the last one should have static IP address.
+Or you can use `DynamicDNS` service or any other dyndns-like services.
+In this case you have to use your `FQDN` record in `REMOTE_IP` variable instead IP address.
-2. Build docker container:
+3. Build docker container:
 ```
 docker build -t <container_name> \
              --build-arg API_TOKEN=<your_api_token> \